DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 		}

 		anotherSnippet: {
-			//Results of previous snippets can be used both in parameters names and their values "[+otherSnippet+]": "[+someSnippet+]"
+			// Results of previous snippets can be used both in parameters names and their values "[+otherSnippet+]": "[+someSnippet+]"
 		}
 	}`